About Satsuma

 Jail & Inmate Records

-The Mobile County Metro Jail serves as the primary detention facility for the area, processing and housing individuals arrested throughout Mobile County.
+The Mobile County Metro Jail is the primary detention facility for the area, processing and housing individuals arrested throughout Mobile County.
 During booking, arrestees undergo fingerprinting, photographing, and information recording.
 The public can search for current detainees through the jail's online inmate lookup service.
 Anyone wishing to visit must schedule appointments in advance and follow established guidelines.
 Alabama's bond and bail system allows for pretrial release, with bond amounts determined by the severity of charges filed.

 Arrest Records